zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/encryption_key_rotation/_index.md

 1. When a key need to be rotated, just add it last to the `db_key_base` array in `config/secrets.yml`, and restart GitLab.
    From now on, data will be encrypted with this new key.
 1. The decryption process will try each key (in the order they appear in the `db_key_base` array), until it can decrypt the data.
 That way, there's no need to bring GitLab down to mass-re-encrypt all data.
-1. A background process continuously runs to re-encrypt any data that was encrypted with a legacy key (i.e. not the current key in the `db_key_base` array).
+1. A background process continuously runs to re-encrypt any data that was encrypted with a legacy key (i.e. not the last item from the `db_key_base` array).
 The background process becomes a no-op as soon as all the data is re-encrypted with the current key.
 1. A new dedicated Admin page allows to monitor the encrypted data status:
-   - How many records are still encoded with a legacy key?
+   - How many records are still encrypted with a legacy key?
-   - What's the expected ETA for everything to be re-encoded with the current key?
+   - What's the expected ETA for everything to be re-encrypted with the current key?
    - What keys can be deleted (i.e. no data is encrypted with this key)?

 ### Pseudo code